alextvk/pcbs-project/README.md

 <python perceptual-selection-duncan-AT.py>

 ## Analyzing the results
-In order to analyze the results of your experiment, you can use the following script: [download the zip file](https://github.com/alextvk/pcbs-project-perceptual-selection/blob/main/result-analysis.py), extract it on your computer.
+In order to analyze the results of your experiment, you can use the following script: [download this zip file](https://github.com/alextvk/pcbs-project-perceptual-selection/blob/main/result-analysis.py), extract it on your computer.
 Then, open a Terminal, change the directory to where the file was downloaded and type:
 <python result-analysis.py>

 Analyzing the results I got from 3 participants (me included), I can conclude that

 ## Previous coding experience
 I had followed Datacamp during the first semester, focusing on data analysis and vizualisation using exclusively R. Before that, I had followed a class on how to program VBA for Excel.
 Overall, I was new to Python!

 ## What I learned and what I missed in the PCBS course
 Working on this project had definitely help me progress in programming in general, and has taught me the basics on Python.

 However, the online only format of this class was hard to follow for a beginner like me.
-I wish we had access to Datacamp in parallel in order to practice with immediate feedback between classes for instance.
+The level discrepancies in the class were discouraging and frustrating for me.
+I wish we had access to Datacamp in parallel, in order to practice with immediate feedback between classes for instance.

+Fortunately, you were very helpful and attentive to keeping everyone on board.
 I thank you very much for your patience and availability, even outside of class hours!
 Being guided by your advice and expertise was the most enriching!